entrypoint-lv/DataTableQueryBuilder/docs/guide/configuration/field-options.md

 ﻿# Individual Field Options

 ## UseMatchMode
 A method to explicitly set the value matching strategy to be used when filtering.
-Applicable only to properties of type `String` or Integral numeric types.
+Applicable only to properties of type `String` or integer numeric types.

 - Arguments: